crate/cloud-howtos/docs/create-org.rst

 The Organization page
 =====================

-To access the Organization page, click *Organization* at the top left of the left-hand menu in the Console.
+To access the Organization overview page, click *Organization* at the top left of the left-hand menu in the Console.
 Here you will see an overview of your organization, further subscription options, and any deployed clusters.

 .. image:: _assets/img/organization-overview.png